 Nurse & Health Services

-Downers Grove North has a certified school nurse, Mary Beth Tamm, who is on duty from 7:40 a.m. to 3:40 p.m. daily.
-The school nurse, under the School Code of Illinois, works closely with all staff, utilizing the school health program to contribute significantly to the attainment of optimum health and safety, so that the maximum educational potential of each student is reached.
+Downers Grove North nurses, Mary Beth Tamm, certified school RN, and Maggie Hansen-Hyman, RN, are on duty from 7:40 a.m. to 3:40 p.m. daily.
+The school nurses, under the School Code of Illinois, works closely with all staff, utilizing the school health program to contribute significantly to the attainment of optimum health and safety, so that the maximum educational potential of each student is reached.
 The Nurse's Office is located in the south-east corner of the building in room 115.
-If you need to reach the school nurse or her assistant, Ruby Montano, from outside the building please call 630-795-8480.
+If you need to reach the school nurses or their assistant, Ruby Montano, from outside the building please call 630-795-8480.
 Our fax number is 630-795-8399.

 - Monitoring and assisting students with everyday health issues as well as those with more challenging physical needs

 - Administering medications

 - Maintaining and monitoring student immunization and health records

 - Assigning elevator passes

 - Assessing special education students along with CSSS team